mkaiser6/Intro_to_ML/CA05/README.md

 **Assignment Description:**

+Cardiovascular Disease (CVD) kills more people than cancer globally.
+Using the dataset of real heart patients collected from a 15 year heart study cohort, we try to predict the CVD Risk & importance of certain features by building the best performing model certain metrics.

 **Part 1:** Building a binary classifier model to predict the CVD Risk (Yes/No, or 1/0) using a Logistic Regression Model with the best performance possible.